otnielxs/mxene-gas-sensing-dft/README.md

 The periodic-DFT methodology in this project builds on prior thesis research on the Ti₂CO₂/MoS₂ heterostructure for aluminum-ion battery applications.

-**Status: adsorption energies for all four gas molecules are now favorable (exothermic), giving initial support to Ti₂CO₂ as a gas-sensitive surface for NH₃, CO₂, NO₂, and H₂S.**
+**All four gas molecules show favorable (exothermic) adsorption in both the periodic and cluster models, with a consistent adsorption-strength ordering across methods — supporting Ti₂CO₂'s potential as a gas-sensitive surface.**

 ## Research Questions